Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Is your timeshare becoming a financial burden?
 Here’s how to refinance.

-The average sales price for a timeshare is $24,140, according to the American Resort Development Association.
-This doesn’t include the annual maintenance fees, which can increase over time.
+The average sales price for a timeshare in the US is $23,160, according to the most recent data by the American Resort Development Association (ARDA).
+This amount doesn’t include the annual maintenance fees, which can increase over time, and average $1,480 per weekly interval.
 As a timeshare owner, you’re responsible for paying the fee every year, regardless of whether you stay at the timeshare or not.

-If your timeshare isn’t working out, or it’s simply too expensive now, refinancing may be an option.
+If your timeshare isn’t working out, or it’s simply too expensive now, refinancing could be an option.

 When to refinance a timeshare